Jimmy Kinnon: Early life

-Kinnon was born in Paisley, Scotland on 5 April 1911, the first of five children born to James Kinnon, of Irish catholic descent, and Elizabeth Carrick.
-Jimmy's father moved to America in 1921 and the rest of the family in 1923.
-On arrival his sister was hospitalised and his mother stayed by her side while Jimmy was left with his three brothers on Ellis Island for three and a half days.
-His family living in Philadelphia, he attended a Catholic seminary in nearby Germantown and had plans, or his parents had plans for him, of entering the priesthood, which meant six rigorous years of training.
+Jimmy Kinnon and his family emigrated to the United States on August 8, 1923.
+His family living in Philadelphia, he attended a Catholic seminary in nearby Germantown section of Philadelphia and had plans, or his parents had plans for him, of entering the priesthood, which meant six rigorous years of training.
 But he was progressively using paregoric, alcohol and codeine pills from late childhood until he got clean in Alcoholics Anonymous in 1950.
 He eventually became a roofer and painter.
-He met his future first wife Agnes in Philadelphia.
-They had six children together in California where they moved in the early 1940s.
+He met his future first wife Agnes Cragin and married her in Philadelphia in 1934.
+They had five children together in California where they moved in the early 1940s.

 Getting clean

 Kinnon stopped using all mood and mind-altering substances on 2 February 1950.
 He began attending Alcoholics Anonymous, a twelve-step program.
-While in Alcoholics Anonymous he met other members who had struggled with addiction to substances other than alcohol, Alcoholics Anonymous often discouraged members from talking about addictions other than alcohol.
+While in Alcoholics Anonymous he met other members who had struggled with addiction to substances other than alcohol, Due to its "singleness of purpose" principle, Alcoholics Anonymous often discouraged members from talking about addictions other than alcohol, but never prevented attendance by anyone.

 Kinnon attended meetings of another group called Habit-forming Drugs but was disappointed with it.